free things to do in New York City

 Workshop | Meditation at the Library

 Sahaja Meditation is a holistic approach to living in balance.
-The simple technique gives the experience of inner silence, calm and contentment.
+The simple technique gives the experience more of inner silence, calm and contentment.
 Sahaja Meditation is an inner yoga (connection), meaning no mental or physical effort is required.
-Whatever the issue facing us—frustration, anger, anxiety, bad habits, loneliness—Sahaja Meditation awakens a vibrant energy within each of us that empowers us to achieve our genuine self-expression and fulfillment .
+Whatever the issue facing us—frustration, anger, anxiety, bad habits, loneliness—Sahaja Meditation awakens a vibrant energy within each of us that empowers us to achieve our genuine self-expression and fulfillment . less

 New York City, NY; NYC